 Tasty sausage kabobs are broiled in the oven or grilled.
 An easy recipe that will please everyone, they make the perfect summer meal!

 What ingredients to use in this recipe?

-Sliced andouille sausage: I like to use spicy andouille sausage when making these oven sausage kabobs.
+Sliced andouille sausage: I like to use spicy andouille sausage.
 I really like andouille sausage and use it in many recipes, including this tasty dish of skillet sausage and shrimp.
-But you can absolutely use any sausage you like!
-And if you’re not a fan of processed meats, try these oven chicken kabobs or these beef kabobs instead.
+But you can use any sausage you like!
+And if you're not a fan of processed meats, try these oven chicken kabobs or these beef kabobs instead.

 Vegetables: Bell peppers and red onion, cut into chunks.
-You can use white onions if you’d like.
-As for the peppers, it’s so pretty to use peppers of different colors.
+You can use white or yellow onions if you’d like.
+As for the peppers, it’s so pretty to use different colors.
 You can also use cherry tomatoes in addition to the peppers, although I usually keep it simple and only use peppers and onions.